robiot/rustcat/README.md

 ![Ex](.github/assets/easy-revshell.gif)
 Starting a listener is just as simple as `rc -lp port`.
 While in netcat you would do something like `nc -nlvp port`.

 And creating a reverse shell has never been easier, `rc -rp port shell` is all you need.
-No more long piping stdin, stdout, stderr in/out from /dev/tcp into /bin/shell that you always forget.
+No more long /dev/tcp stuff that you always forget.

 ## :page_with_curl: Command History
 ![Appearance](.github/assets/history-ex.gif)